There are times during the year where it pays to step back and review how life is going.

 He got a life sentence in a US jail.
 But inside prison he went on a journey that led him to a passionate belief in the ideas and practices of nonviolence.

 “Nice” people don’t have needs.

 “Nice” people put the needs of other people before their own.

-If I hustle too hard for my own needs, other people will judge that I’m not a “nice” person.
+If we hustle too hard for our own needs, other people will judge that we are not a “nice” person.

 An internet marketer told me that I’m doing it wrong.
 He said I should only spend 20% of my time creating things.
 The other 80% I should spend on marketing.